 John B. Johnson, hailing from Cleveland, Ohio, is the founder of “a small studio.”
 He is a passionate advocate for building communities and helping individuals understand their unique identities to better engage with the communities they belong to.
 With a background in architecture and an MBA, John brings a unique perspective to branding and design, focusing on identity and authenticity.

 In this exciting episode, our very own Senior Marketing Manager, Justine Palkowski, had an insightful chat with John B. Johnson, the mastermind behind a dynamic studio.
-They delved into John’s wealth of knowledge about nurturing startups and budding companies to forge powerful brand identities.
+They delved into John’s wealth of knowledge about nurturing startups and budding companies to build powerful brand identities.
 John sheds light on the pivotal role authenticity and distinctiveness play in crafting compelling brands, delving into the journey of unraveling founders’ personal stories and viewpoints.
 Here are the essential takeaways from their enlightening conversation:

 - Start Early: John emphasizes that startups don’t necessarily need a logo to start selling.
 Testing, validating, and selling can be done without a logo.
 Authenticity and a unique story matter more than a logo at the initial stage.